vivianblanco-tech/device-flow/docs/HOW_TO_LOGIN.md

 1. ✅ Explore the dashboard
 2. ✅ Try creating a shipment with the pickup form
 3. ✅ Test the shipments list view
-4. ✅ Set up Google OAuth (optional)
+4. ✅ Test role-based access control with different user accounts
-5. ✅ Create additional test users for other roles
+5. ✅ Set up Google OAuth (optional)
 6. ✅ Review the [Contributing Guide](CONTRIBUTING.md)

 ---